Radio reading service

 The first radio reading service in Canada was founded by Richard Moses and Gordon Norman in Oakville, Ontario, in the basement of the Woodside Branch of the Oakville Public Library in the mid-1970s.

 In the United States, many public radio stations carry a local or regional reading service on an FM subcarrier.
 They are commonly affiliated with universities, libraries and other non-profit institutions.
 Reception of these stations require a special receiver, available at no cost to the listener, though most organizations require certification that the potential listener is unable to use normal printed material.
 Stations in other countries also carry such a service in this fashion.
 Some radio reading services are broadcast on standard FM stations.
 WRBH in New Orleans was the first full-time open channel radio reading service, although WRKC in Wilkes-Barre, Pennsylvania has been broadcasting a two-hour-a-day service, the Radio Home Visitor, since 1974.
 WYPL in Memphis, Tennessee, run by volunteers of the Memphis Public Library, devotes nearly its entire broadcast day to a mixture of live readings and prerecorded readings overnight.

 Australia's Radio Print Handicapped Network has stations in all capital cities and some other areas.

 The first internet-based reading service was Assistive Media, founded in 1996 by David Erdody in Ann Arbor, Michigan.
-Most of the over 100 audio information services in the U.S. today stream their broadcasts live on the internet, and some offer online archives of previously broadcast programming.
-Some organizations are providing their listeners with internet radios preprogrammed to easily find the internet stream.
+Most of the over 100 audio information services in the U.S. stream their broadcasts live on the internet, and some offer online archives of previously broadcast programming.
+Some organizations provide their listeners with internet radios preprogrammed to easily find the internet stream.